 The medieval castle ruins on the mountains Drachenfels, Löwenburg and Rosenau, the church ruins on Mount Petersberg and of course Heisterbach Abbey remind us this time.
-We meet famous names: Frederick, Henry VI, Richard I the Lionheart of England and his nephew Otto IV, and Frederick II.
+We will meet famous men: Frederick Barbarossa, Henry VI, Richard I the Lionheart of England and his nephew Otto IV, and Frederick II.

 And yes, the medieval archbishop of Cologne had to keep his sword and bishop’s staff ready.
 They reigned over large territories, obtained the right to levy tolls along the Rhine and to build fortifications.
 Since the days of Archbishop Hermann II.
 (1036 – 1056), they had the right to crown the kings in Aachen.
 From the 13th century onward, they were among the prince-electors who had the privilege of electing the monarchs, so we call them prince-archbishops.

-They also had the say in our region.
-Since 1118 their castle stood on the mountain Wolkenburg; it was the first castle in the Siebengebirge.
+The arcbishops of Cologne had the say in our region as well.
+Since 1118 their castle stood on Mount Wolkenburg; it was the first castle in the Siebengebirge.
 But their supremacy in the region was more and more disputed by the Counts of Sayn from the south and the Counts of Berg from the north.

 The Counts of Sayn had their homeland in the Westerwald region in today’s Rhineland-Palatinate.
 When they set out to obtain power and possession in the Bonn area, they got in the Archbishopric’s way.
 Both sides took up arms.

 To fortify his position, in 1140 the Archbishop Arnold I of Merxheim (EB 1137-1151) gave order to build a castle on the Drachenfels.
 But his men plundered in the surrounding villages, destroying fields and vineyards.
 Many of them belonged to the St. Cassius-Stift in Bonn.
 Consequently, abbot Gerhard of Are wanted to purchase the castle.